Ozgurian/Imbalanced-Classification/Read me.md

 The main objective of ensemble methodology is to improve the performance of single classifiers.
 The approach involves constructing several two stage classifiers from the original data and then aggregate their predictions.

+* Bagging (Bootstrap Aggregating): The conventional bagging algorithm involves generating ‘n’ different bootstrap training samples with replacement.
+And training the algorithm on each bootstrapped algorithm separately and then aggregating the predictions at the end.

+Bagging is used for reducing Overfitting in order to create strong learners for generating accurate predictions.
+Unlike boosting, bagging allows replacement in the bootstrapped sample.